 Alaska is home to so many once-in-a-lifetime sights, sounds, tastes and experiences.
 Calving glaciers and soaring eagles.
 Big salmon, bigger bears and massive whales.
 Endless forests and majestic mountain ranges.
 The midnight sun, northern lights and Arctic Circle.
 Alaska Native dancing and songs of desperate gold miners.

 Alaska lives up to monikers like “last frontier” in part because of its distant location from the “lower 48” states and because of its unique history and legends – many of which straddle the line between truth and tale.
 Experiencing Alaska’s history is as compelling as exploring the present.
-The earliest inhabitants of Alaska were Asiatic groups who crossed the Bering Land Bridge into what is now western Alaska, near Nome.
-The descendants of these native peoples are the present day Yup’ik, Inupiaq, Aleut, Tlingit and Athabascan tribes.
+The earliest inhabitants of Alaska were people who crossed the Bering Land Bridge into what is now western Alaska, near Nome.
+The descendants of these native peoples are the present day Athabascan, Eyak, Tlingit and Haida peoples.
 Alaska is sprinkled with Alaska Native culture, shades of previous Russian ownership, memories of the Gold Rush boom, and Iditarod fun.
 But there are also modern travel delights – first class travel options, world-class dining and lodging, and renowned museums.

 In Alaska, visitors are welcomed by locals with big smiles and big hearts.
 Happy to share with visitors what drew them to live in Alaska, they will treat you to the seemingly limitless ways to travel and experience all Alaska has to offer.

 - 17 of the 20 highest peaks in the United States are located in Alaska

 - 8 different US National Parks are in Alaska

 - Alaska hosts 13 national wild rivers, two affiliated areas and one national heritage area.

 - Alaska is also home to 49 National Historic Landmarks and 16 National Natural Landmarks.